vikaskaushikkarora/vikaskaushikkarora/README.md

 I Support Open Source Community and Linux

-I am interested in coding in C and Python
+I am interested to code in C and Python

 I am currently working on Neural Networking in C and Python , Numerical Solutions to various PDEs in Physics , Making Simulations to visuallize Physics and Maths